williamnguyen-activecyber/okta.github.io/_source/_authentication-guide/index.md

 This guide answers some common questions about authentication with Okta.
 It is meant to be used alongside the [OAuth 2.0 API ](/docs/api/resources/oauth2.html) and the [OpenID Connect API](/docs/api/resources/oidc.html) reference documents.
 The reference documents will give you detailed information about endpoints and resources, while this guide will show you how to use them.

-This guide will also direct you to examples of how to implement authentication in your language of choice, using one of Okta's SDKs.

-(jakub.todo Links forthcoming)

 On the left-hand side you can navigate to different sections of the guide.
 Alternatively, find a question you would like answered below:

 - [What is the difference between OAuth 2.0, OpenID Connect, and the Okta Authentication API?](/authentication-guide/auth-overview/index.html#authentication-api-vs-oauth-20-vs-openid-connect)